InterviewGateway/interview_preparation/readme.md

   or stat holiday), but we are out of the office at that time, so we could only respond to your email in the next business day.
-If you don’t receive the test during the weekend, please contact HR Team (jgregory@gatewaycasinos.com) and we may be able to re-arrange it accordingly.
+If you don’t receive the test during the weekend, please contact HR Team (<Jeremy.Gregory@gatewaycasinos.ca>) and we may be able to re-arrange it accordingly.